griffithlab/pVACtools/docs/pvacvector/additional_commands.rst

 Additional Commands
 ===================

-To make using pVACvector easier several convenience methods are included in the package.
+To make using pVACvector easier, several convenience methods are included in the package.

 .. _pvacvector_example_data: